Skip to product information

 Care Tips

-• Pruning Instructions Pruning Instructions: Prune in late winter to remove dead or damaged branches.
+• Pruning Instructions: Prune in late winter or early spring to shape or remove deadwood

 View full details